nikhilkottakota2-dotcom/Studentmanagement.c/README.md

 # Studentmanagement.c
-It can store the student information of the students in c. this code is in the basic level and in developing stage this code will soon developed by adding search function and mobile number parents names and other infromation and also re construction thearks like changung the marks.
+It can store the student information of the students in c. this code is in the intial level and in developing stage this code will soon developed by adding search function and mobile number parents names and other infromation and also re construction thearks like changung the marks.
 The code is stores in the greetsm